LinuxCNC/linuxcnc/src/hal/classicladder/README.txt

 MODBUS SERVER INCLUDED (SLAVE)...
 ---------------------------------
-ClassicLadder has a Modbus/TCP server integrated.
+** NOTE: EMC2's port of classicladder does not have modbus support ** ClassicLadder has a Modbus/TCP server integrated.
 Default port is 9502, standard 502 requires that application is launched with root privileges.
 List of functions code supported are: 1, 2, 3, 4, 5, 6, 15 and 16.